JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 • Link: GitHub

-• Overview: Learn best practices and real-world patterns by exploring open-source projects.
+• Description: Learn real-world JavaScript patterns and best practices through open-source projects.

 • Link: CodePen